raphael-group/CalicoST/README.md

 ```
 snakemake --cores <number threads> --configfile config.yaml --snakefile calicost.smk all
 ```

+Check out our [readthedocs](https://calicost.readthedocs.io/en/latest/) for tutorials on the simulated data and prostate cancer data.

 # Run on a simulated example data
 ### Download data